NICU Parent Support

 Consider some of the other prenatal and infant safety classes offered at Mount Sinai Hospital.

-The “Me and My Baby” binder contains essential information about what to expect while your baby is in the NICU.
+The NICU journal contains essential information about what to expect while your baby is in the NICU and offers space to track progress and reflect on your journey.

-All parents with a baby in the NICU receive a copy of the binder.
+All parents with a baby in the NICU receive a copy of the journal.
 Please speak to your baby's nurse if you have not received your copy.